Primordial black holes formation in a early matter dominated era from the pre-big bang scenario: Formation in the early matter era

 \subsection{Issues with too-light-PBHs}

-One of the main constraints for PBHs comes from Hawking radiation \cite{Carr:2020gox}, in particular PBHs with $m<10^{15}\unit{g}$ should already be evaporated, with correspondent observable signatures.
+One of the main constraints for PBHs comes from Hawking radiation \cite{Carr:2020gox}, in particular PBHs with $m<10^{15}\unit{g}$ should already be evaporated, with correspondent observable signatures\footnote{See \cite{Papanikolaou:2020qtd} for their conection with the production of gravitational waves.}.
 As a consequence, those light PBHs cannot be associated to dark matter.
 Moreover, strong constraints are given by the effects that the evaporated particles could have on the big-bang nucleosynthesis \cite{Escriva:2022duf, Carr:2020gox}.
 So, one should check if in the context of the pre-big bang scenario the production of light PBHs is too efficient.
 Actually this seem the case, at least in a first analysis.
 Indeed, let us follow the same analysis above for light masses $10^{10}<m<10^{19} \unit{g}$.
 We show both the case of formation in radiation era Fig.\ref{Fig light_production in rad} and in matter era Fig.\ref{Fig light_production in mat}.
 We can see that, in particular for the case of matter era, there is a huge superposition in the parameters space that grows for smaller masses.
 However, such issue can be addressed in many ways.
 One for all, in a more realistic scenario, the sound speed depends on the modes and it changes differently for each mode considered.
 We then have that the formation of lighter PBHs is related to high frequency modes that exit from the horizon closer to the end of the string phase.
 During the end of such string phase other corrections (even non-perturbative ones) should be taken into account to produce a smooth transition.
 Such corrections can change drastically the sound speed, possible toward the standard unitary value, stopping the productions of PBHs and therefore addressing the above issue.
+A detailed study of the properties of the production of such light PBHs would be really interesting.
+In particular for understanding the related constraints and impact of such production, as the ones associated to PBHs which evaporated before big-bang nucleosynthesis.
+These can in fact affect the generation of baryon asymmetry (see e.g. \cite{Baumann:2007yr}).
+We postpone this study to a future work.

 \begin{widetext}

 \end{widetext}